To Better Serve SMR: Separate Seasonal and Full-Time Owners

 **The information below is an early outline, which is shared to start conversation and gather community input, and is subject to change as details continue to evolve**

-Welcome to the official website for the proposed separation of the Skyline Mountain Resort (SMR) Homeowners Association, establishing a clear and sustainable distinction between Seasonal and Full-Time property owners.
+Welcome to the official website for the proposed Separation of the Skyline Mountain Resort (SMR) Homeowners Association, establishing a clear and sustainable distinction between Seasonal and Full-Time property owners.

 This movement will better serve the distinct needs of Seasonal and Full-Time property owners.
 Through this separation, each group can gain better representation and focus on the services, responsibilities, and priorities that best support its members.